ColinShaw/semantic-segmentation-project/README.md

 the right resolution.
 This works by producing cummulative layer activations and the ability, due to the convolutional kernels, to spread this activation locally to neighboring pixels.
-This change in layer connectivity is called `skip layers` and the result is more accurate segmentation.
+This change in layer connectivity is called `skip layers` and the result is more accurate segmentation, somewhat like the so-called `U net`.

 In this exercise we are focusing on layers 3, 4 and 7.
 First, each of these layers have a 1x1 convolution layer added.
 Next, layers 7 and 4 are merged,